Skip to content

 Within a tenant, different asset classes are secured at different levels.
 For example:

-• Data alerts are secured at the user level (but notifications can be sent to other users on evaluation).
+• Data alerts are secured at the user level, with only the owning user able to manage the alert definition (but notifications can be sent to other users on evaluation).

-• API keys are secured at the user level.
+• API keys are secured at the user level, with only the owning user able to manage the API key.

 Other benefits of deploying a tenant per organization include: